Does Your Cat Trust You? Watch for These Signs!

 - You should also consider your cat’s body language when petting them to find out where - and for how long - they like to be petted.

 - Respect their space.
 Let your cat find the places they like to go to feel safe, often in an elevated spot, and then when your cat is in one of these places, try not to disturb them.

 - Let your cat make their own choices and respect them.
 An important rule is to let your cat choose how they interact with you, allowing them to engage on their own terms.
-Ensure you have all the essentials for a happy cat, like having multiple resources also means that they have the freedom to choose what they want to use.
+Having multiple resources for your cat also means that they have the freedom to choose what they want to use.

 - Use positive reinforcement to reward your cat - this can be treats, praise, petting or grooming - to let them know that what they have just done is good.
 Reward based training is a great way to build trust between you and your cat, and to also help your cat learn new things (as well as being a great way to keep them mentally stimulated).

-- You can also consider using FELIWAY Optimum to help your cat feel serene, and combat any signs of stress with serenity messages.
+- You can also consider using FELIWAY CLASSIC to help your cat feel serene, and combat any signs of stress with serenity messages.

 Help your cat feel secure